World energy can not

 • Stable production can be reached in half the time by using Concurrent Engineering teams to work together every day, interacting often instead one round of email per day.
 See: http://www.design4manufacturability.com/half-the-time.htm

 • Designing products for quality using multifunctional teams working together in real time, which will save much more in “cost of quality” than any part cost price saving for cheap parts.
 See: http://www.design4manufacturability.com/design_for_quality.htm

-• Benefit from efficient flow/lean production inside your own factory instead of offshoring to batch production in a remote contract manufacturer who just “builds to print.”
+• Benefit from efficient flow/lean production inside your own factory instead of offshoring to batch production in a remote contract manufacturer who just “builds to print,” in the best case avoiding the costs and risks of changing setups between batches.
 Unless you have enough production for a dedicated line (which you could do at home), the contract manufacture will build batches that that will require the cost and delays of setting up the batch and tearing it down (you will pay for both!), which will: